 Custodial credit risk for deposits is the risk that, in the event of a financial institution failure, the System's and ISBI's deposits may not be returned.
-All non-investment related bank balances at year-end are insured or collateralized with securities held by the Illinois State Treasurer or agents in the name of the State Treasurer.
-As of June 30, 2017, the ISBI had a non-investment related bank balance of \$568,781.
-During fiscal year 2007, a Credit Risk Policy was implemented by the ISBI staff and formally adopted by the ISBI Board in July of 2007.
+All non-investment related bank balances at year end are insured or collateralized with securities held by the Illinois State Treasurer or agents in the name of the State Treasurer.
+As of June 30, 2018, the ISBI had a non-investment related bank balance of \$903,541.
+A Credit Risk Policy was implemented by the ISBI staff and formally adopted by the ISBI Board in July of 2007.
 The policy outlines the control procedures used to monitor custodial credit risk.
-These assets are under the custody of Northern Trust and Deutsche Bank AG, NY Branch.
-Northern Trust has an A+ Longterm Deposit/Debt rating by Standard & Poor's and an A2 rating by Moody's.
+These assets are under the custody of Northern Trust.
+Northern Trust has an A+ Long-term Deposit/Debt rating by Standard & Poor's and an A2 rating by Moody's.
 Certain investments of the ISBI with maturities of 90 days or less would be considered cash equivalents; these consist of short-term investment funds and U.S. Treasury bills with maturities of 90 days or less, which are not subject to the custodial credit risk.
 For financial statement presentation and investment purposes, the ISBI reports these types of cash equivalents as Money Market Instruments within their investments.
-As of June 30, 2017, the ISBI had an investment related bank balance of \$7,967,508.
+As of June 30, 2018, the ISBI had an investment related bank balance of \$13,382,746.
 This balance includes USD and foreign cash balances.
 As of January 1, 2013, cash held in the investment related bank account is neither insured nor collateralized for amounts in excess of \$250,000.
+However, the ISBI is the beneficiary of multiple policies and bonds held by Northern Trust providing for recovery of various potential losses related to services provided by Northern Trust as the ISBI's custodian.
 At any given point and time, the foreign cash balances may be exposed to custodial credit risk.